gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 ## The Magic Trick That Isn't Magic

 AI coding agents feel like magic.
 You type a request, and they search through files, write code, refactor functions, and somehow "know" what to do next.
-It's impressive, almost mysterious.
+Pretty wild, right?

 But here's the secret: **the concept is surprisingly simple**.

 I've always believed the best way to truly understand something is to build it yourself.
 That's exactly what I did after reading Amp's excellent article ["How to Build an Agent"](https://ampcode.com/how-to-build-an-agent).
-I wanted to see if I could recreate the magic in Swift, and turns out—you absolutely can.
+I wanted to see if I could recreate the magic in Swift, and guess what?
+You absolutely can.

 Today, we're going to build a real AI coding agent in Swift that can read files, list directories, and even edit code.
-No smoke, no mirrors—just a loop, some tools, and a language model with opinions.
+No smoke, no mirrors.
+Just a loop, some tools, and a language model with opinions.

-By the end of this post, you'll understand exactly how tools like Claude Code, Cursor, or GitHub Copilot Workspace actually work under the hood.
+By the end of this post, you'll know exactly how tools like Claude Code, Cursor, or GitHub Copilot Workspace work under the hood.
 Spoiler: it's simpler than you think.

 <GIO_PLACEHOLDER>
 Add a hero image here showing a friendly robot reading Swift code or a visualization of an agent loop.
 Something fun and approachable.